frank038/pyeditor/README.md

 - dialogs for loading files or saving the document
 - line numbers
 - read only or modified tag in the titlebar
+- bash script support (switching in the gui)
 - configurable with its config file.

 ![My image](https://github.com/frank038/pyeditor/blob/main/image1.png)